State Department for TVET, Kenya Forest Service, Partner in Climate Change Project.

 By Caroline Njiru

 In a significant step towards environmental sustainability, Rotary District 9212, in partnership with the State Department for Technical and Vocational Education and Training (TVET) and the Kenya Forest Service, successfully launched the “Plant Your Balance” campaign at Kabete National Polytechnic in Nairobi.
-The initiative, which aims to combat climate change through large-scale tree planting, saw the planting of 1,000 trees on the day of the launch.
+The initiative, which aims to combat climate change through large-scale tree planting, saw the planting of 1,000 trees on the day of the launch in August 2024.

 The “Plant Your Balance” campaign is a cornerstone of the centennial celebrations of both Rotary District 9212 and the State Department for TVET, as they commemorate 100 years of service in 2024.
 The project is ambitious, aiming to plant one million trees across Kenya within six months.
 The Kenya Forest Service has pledged its support by providing the trees necessary for the campaign.